PhoenixGreen/Cypherpunktimes-articles/decentralised-identity.md

 ### The trade-off - convenience, privacy, security

-* Understanding the single points of failure
-* Can privacy be achieved?
-* Would security be an issue?
-* convenience, the double edge sword

 ### Privacy Preservation:

 DID is all about giving you control over what you share.
 Here's how it increases your privacy: